Evolve or die.

 AR and VR give you more than you could expect.
 They destroy the concept of traditional commerce step by step: forget about copy-pasted products’ descriptions and TV commercials.
 AR and VR influence customer experience from the inside: they provoke genuine emotions and create the sense of personalization.

 AR and VR blur the boundaries between physical and digital worlds.
-Yes, they still look a bit awkward and even a bit suspicious but they change rapidly, you should only follow the evolution of the quality of graphics.
+Yes, they still look a bit awkward and even a bit suspicious but they change rapidly, just look how the graphics has evolved over the last 5 years.

 Those first mobile apps back in 2007 looked strange as well.
 But today, when there is literally “an app for everything”, businesses can hardly operate without them.

 So it’s a high time to see the future and embrace AR and VR which are more comfortable than mobile apps and more instructional than YouTube videos.
 They are excellent for gentle tutoring, navigation, experience, and visualization, of course.
-All those things your customers need this year even more than they needed last year.10.05.2018, 13:20
+All those things your customers need this year even more than they needed last year.12.06.2018, 14:59